-Defining the goals of the academic process is crucial for establishing a policy with continuity and cohesion between its various components, meaning evaluation, pedagogy and curriculum.
-The academic curriculum should be based on setting uniform standards for defining the teaching goals, contents, and methods of evaluation.
-Multicultural Evaluation, pedagogy and curriculum should allow access to learners from population groups outside the mainstream, from various cultures.
-The Evaluation, pedagogy and curriculum which are policy driven, should focus on the content included in versus those that are excluded in the academic arena (Sleeter & Carmona, 2017).
+Defining the goals of the academic process is crucial for establishing a cohesive and continuous policy – meaning evaluation, pedagogy and curriculum.
+The academic curriculum should be based on setting uniform standards for defining the learning goals, content and methods of evaluation.
+Multicultural evaluation, pedagogy and curriculum design allow access to learners from population groups outside the dominant culture.
+Evaluation, pedagogy and curricula that are policy driven, should focus on content included as opposed to that which is excluded from the learning arena (Sleeter & Carmona 2017).

-Banks (2020) illustrate a multicultural curriculum, meaning that academic staff teach content that is aimed for the most part outside mainstream education and providing extensive reference to cultural and social diversity.
-We suggest expanding this scope and claim that evaluation, pedagogy and curriculum should be diversified policy driven.
-Moreover, this policy should be based on a two-way discourse between academic intuition and the community about curricular contents, ideas and values.
-This allows the learners to become an integral part of the vivid community and as a part of the learning and evaluative processes, while legitimizing their own voice and personal opinions.
+Banks (2020) proposes a multicultural curriculum, meaning that academic staff teach inclusive content that is aimed towards creating equal educational opportunities for all students and provides extensive references to cultural and social diversity.
+We suggest expanding this scope and propose that evaluation, pedagogy and curriculum development should be driven by diversity policy.
+Moreover, this policy should be based on a two-way discourse about curricular content, ideas and values between academic institutions and the community.
+This would allow learners to become an integral part of a vibrant community and an active part in the learning and evaluation process, while legitimising their own voices and personal opinions.

-UDL (Universal Design for Learning) is the main framework of reference for the purpose of teaching a wide range of learners, however we argue that UDL should be expanded to a point of reference of academic policy.
-UDL as a design was developed as part of the attempt of integrating and including children with disabilities in mainstream settings and was expanded into higher education (Rose and Meyer, 2006).
-Bernacchio & Mullen (2007) expanded this frame of reference in three core areas of the curriculum, pedagogy, and evaluation.
-Specifically, they mentioned setting learning goals, selecting teaching materials and methods, and developing ongoing evaluation processes.
-They also highlighted the importance of flexibility.
+UDL is the main framework of reference for teaching a wide range of learners; however, we argue that the parameters of UDL should be expanded for academic policy.
+UDL, as a design, was developed as an attempt to integrate and include children with disabilities into mainstream educational settings and was subsequently expanded to the higher education context (Rose and Meyer 2006).
+Bernacchio and Mullen (2007) expanded this frame of reference to three core areas – curriculum, pedagogy and evaluation.
+Specifically, they mention setting learning goals, selecting teaching materials and methods and developing ongoing evaluation processes.
+They also highlight the importance of flexibility.

-According to the UDL, the starting point of teaching-learning processes is to plan the curriculum according to the students’ needs, desires, and abilities.
-This way the learning process takes all learners into account and proactively works in favor of their success (Capp, 2017).
-However, in academic intuitions, which implement UDL, we neglect students' identity derived-needs as mentioned earlier.
+According to UDL, the starting point of the teaching and learning process is to plan the curriculum according to the students’ needs, desires and abilities.
+In this way, the learning process considers all learners and proactively works in favour of their success (Capp 2017).
+However, in higher education institutions that implement UDL, student identity-derived needs run the risk of being neglected.

-UDL, as frame of reference seeks to delve into the learning process and encourages students to be proactive learners who can navigate through their learning process by giving them choices, setting personal goals, and developing awareness of their personal learning skills.
+As a frame of reference, UDL delves into the learning process and encourages students to be proactive learners who can navigate their learning process.
+This is achieved by offering students choices, encouraging them to set personal goals, and helping them develop an awareness of their personal learning skills.
+Despite the fact that making choices, setting goals and developing awareness can be directly affected by identity-derived needs, the UDL model, surprisingly, fails to take these into account.

-However, choices, setting personal goals and developing awareness of their personal learning skills are directly influenced by your identity derived-needs.
-But, identity derived-needs, such as language, religion, nationality, are surprisingly not included in the model.
-Moreover, UDL refers to all conscientious aspects, such as choices, setting goals, etc., however it overlooks all aspects which students do not consider them as important, especially when they do not seem to be relevant and valuable for academic learning and choosing academic intuition and expertise.